AI assistant — not human

 | Encryption | Azure-managed keys + customer-managed keys (CMK) | Tri-Secret Secure — Snowflake key + customer key + cloud key |

-Real-time analytics is one of the widest gaps between the two platforms.
-Fabric Eventhouse (built on Kusto/KQL) delivers sub-second query performance on streaming data.
-Snowflake approaches real-time through Snowpipe Streaming and Dynamic Tables, but with higher latency.
+Real-time analytics is a significant difference between the two platforms.
+Fabric Eventhouse, built on Kusto/KQL, offers sub-second query performance on streaming data.

-Data sharing is where Snowflake has a genuine competitive advantage.
-Snowflake Marketplace is the most mature data marketplace in the industry, enabling organizations to share and consume data products without copying data.
+Data sharing is a major advantage of Snowflake.
+The Snowflake Marketplace stands out as the most advanced data marketplace in the industry.
+It enables organizations to share and utilize data products without needing to duplicate data.

 Recommended: Microsoft Fabric